-Role-specific Knowledge, Skills and Behaviours (specify)

-Emphasis: What do you need?

-- Theory: opportunity to gain an understanding of why particular knowledge, skills and behaviours are important - Practice: opportunity to rehearse and/or refine how to apply particular knowledge, skills and behaviours - Both theory and practice
+Role Role-specific knowledge, skills and behaviours (specify) Emp phasis: What do you need? 🗸 Tick the one that most applies to you.
+Theory: opportunity to gain an understanding of why particular knowledge, skills and behaviours are important Practice: opportunity to rehearse and/or refine how to apply particular knowledge, skills and behaviours Both theory and practice

-STEP 2: Identify Your Development Options
+STEP 2: Identify your development options

-C. How would you like to go about developing the new knowledge, skills and behaviours?

-Tick all the development activities (overleaf) that would work for you and your organisation, keeping in mind the following points.

-The development and application of particular knowledge, skills and behaviours occur as a result of participation in a number of different activities, not just a single one-off activity such as a half-day course.

-The majority of development (70 per cent) should be based in experience (learning by doing, experimenting, making mistakes, trying different approaches and talking about the experience).
+- C. How would you like to go about developing the new knowledge, skills and behaviours? - ✓ Tick all the development activities (overleaf) that would work for you and your organisation, keeping in mind the following points. - The development and application of particular knowledge, skills and behaviours occur as a result of participation in a number of different activities, not just a single one-off activity such as a half-day course. - The majority of development (70 per cent) should be based in experience (learning by doing, experimenting, making mistakes, trying different approaches and talking about the experience).
 Twenty per cent of development should occur through peer or one-on-one interactions.
 Formal courses, classroom style learning, should be the least prevalent (10 per cent).
-This is known as the 70:20:10 principle.

-Development activities that allow participants to influence the content, sequence, pace and similar aspects of the activity are most effective.
-Development activities in which the participants are passive and have little opportunity to influence the content or delivery of the activity are not very effective.

-Not all development activities will be available at any given time.
+This is known as the 70:20:10 principle. - Development activities that allow participants to influence the content, sequence, pace and similar aspects of the activity are most effective.
+Development activities in which the participants are passive and have little opportunity to influence the content or delivery of the activity are not very effective. - Not all development activities will be available at any given time.